MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

     return Int(notes?.count ??
 0)
 >

-Finally, it's time to Run the App!
+Finally, it's time to run the app!

 It should look a little like this: